postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/postman-templates/add-templates.md

 ## Publishing your template

-Once your profile is set up and your publish settings complete, you can click __Publish Collection__.
+When your publish settings are complete, click __Publish Collection__.
 You will see a confirmation of your template listing and public profile.

 ![Templates Published](https://assets.postman.com/postman-docs/templates-published.jpg)

-You will receive a notification and email to confirm that your collection is published.

 Your templates will be discoverable from inside the Postman app using __New__ &gt; __Templates__ and [on the web](https://explore.postman.com/templates).